In the air…again!

 This chronicle is not an attempt at a travelogue or a catalog of types of aircraft or their destinations, but merely an attempt to fill in a few pieces in the puzzle of a hazy picture of a Footloose Forester who was often In the air…again!!!
 A recent dream also provided a clue to the mystery of his propensity toward travel.

-When he was visiting some of the Peace Corps Volunteers friends that he had trained with in Portland, Oregon, one of the hippier girls volunteered to read the tea leaves for him.
+When he was visiting some of the Peace Corps Volunteer friends that he had trained with in Portland, Oregon, one of the hippier girls volunteered to read the tea leaves for him.
 Mary Jo shared an apartment with several other girls in Istanbul but she knew that the Footloose Forester was flying in from Pakistan and she offered to let him sleep on their living room floor.
 She even saved a Thanksgiving dinner of roast turkey for him, since he missed Thanksgiving in Turkey by one day.
 It was the following day when she read the tea leaves and announced that the Footloose Forester would travel down many roads, but none of them would lead anywhere.
 He will never forget that little tête-à-tête in Istanbul.
 Curiously, he does not remember enough about the airplanes that got him there.
-Maybe it was about the need to change planes from the Lahore, Pakistan flight out on PIA, the Pakistan International Airways, into Afghanistan, with a stop-over in the modern airport at Ishahan and then on to Tehran, Iran to visit another Peace Corps friend.
+Maybe it was about the need to change planes from the Lahore, Pakistan flight out on PIA, the Pakistan International Airways, into Afghanistan, with a stop-over in the modern airport at Ishahan, and then on to Tehran, Iran to visit another Peace Corps friend.
 The haziness continued.
 The next stop was Baghdad, Iraq; then Damascus, Syria.
 The intrepid Footloose Forester then decided to cross the border into Jordan by bus; likewise, to go by bus into Lebanon.
 On the road…again!!!

 The same dream that recalled the session of reading the tea leaves in Istanbul was also the dream that reminded him that he was trying to remember the defunct airlines that he had flown during the ensuing years.
 There were a least a few: Piedmont Airlines out of Pittsburgh, succeeded by also defunct Allegheny Airlines, and Peoples Express out of Newark, New Jersey.
 There may be others.
 During the War in Viet Nam, he recalls that Southern Airways and based in Miami, Florida was presumed to be financed by the CIA.
 People made jokes about that.
 Air America which was a real mainline CIA transport system, did operate in Viet Nam and Laos.
-The Footloose Forester was always delighted to fly in their single-engine, short-takeoff and land Pilatus-Porter propeller aircraft.
+The Footloose Forester was always delighted to fly in their single-engine, short-takeoff/land Pilatus-Porter propeller aircraft.
 The Swiss-manufactured Pilatus-Porter was designed to maneuver and operate on short runways.
 How about less than 300 feet of runway?
-Amazing.
+Amazing!

 The Dutch also manufactured some pretty airworthy aircraft.
 One of the favorites of the Footloose Forester was the Fokker-Friendship, a twin-engine propeller plane that took him to his first landing in a dry river bed at Pokera, Nepal.
 In later years there were other makes and models that kept the Footloose Forester active in noting the exteriors and the interiors of airplanes.
-The easiest to remember, as regards the airframes, were the Boing 707s, 720s, 737s, 747s, 757s, and 777s.
+The easiest to remember, as regards the airframes, were the Boeing 707s, 720s, 737s, 747s, 757s, and 777s.
 He flew in them all.
-His favorites were the 747s because they were and still are so comfortable and well-appointed; and the 727s because they were so cozy.
+His favorites were the 747s because they were and still are so comfortable and well-appointed, and the 727s because they were so cozy.
 Yes, there were McDonnell-Douglas aircraft, as well; and Airbus models that were a bit difficult to identify straight off.
 Even an occasional Embraer medium-range business jet manufactured by Brazil, another cozy aircraft that accommodated up to 114 passengers.

-No story about flying on small planes and landing on rudimentary airstrips would be complete without mentioning the puddle hoppers that were part of the fleet of TACV, the national airlines of Cabo Verde.
+No story about flying on small planes and landing on rudimentary airstrips would be complete without mentioning the puddle hoppers that were part of the fleet of TACV, the national airline of Cabo Verde.
 The propeller-driven planes of Transportes Aéreos de Cabo Verde were the only ones that could land on some of the short, unpaved airstrips in the rugged volcanic archipelago chain of islands that did not have any runways long enough to accommodate jet aircraft, except on the relatively flat and sandy island of Sal.

 The Footloose Forester is not trying to be a name-dropper or to impress anyone about where he has been or what he has seen.
-He is fervently trying to preserve a few precious memories of his 700+ flights in some exotic aircraft, over jungles, oceans, frozen rivers, and dramatic landscapes.
+He is just trying to preserve a few precious memories of his 700+ flights in some exotic aircraft, over jungles, oceans, frozen rivers, and dramatic landscapes.